 He published the Treatise, with its skeptical conclusions about religion, anonymously.

-He suppressed his most thorough attacks on causal arguments for the existence of God, the Dialogues Concerning Natural Religion, through his lifetime; they were published only posthumously.
+He suppressed his most thorough attacks on causal arguments for the existence of God, the Dialogues Concerning Natural Religion, through his lifetime; they were published posthumously.
 Still, Hume's atheism was widely known and ridiculed and his proposed university appointments were blocked by the Scottish clergy twice.

-The portly Hume is rumored (Virginia Woolf cites the story in To The Lighthouse) to have gotten stuck in a bog; he was rescued only after capitulating his views, and reciting the Lord's prayer.
+The portly Hume is rumored (Virginia Woolf cites the story in To The Lighthouse) to have gotten stuck in a bog from which he was rescued only after capitulating his views and reciting the Lord's prayer.

 Hume was unsatisfied with the reaction to his Treatise, remarking that it fell stillborn from the press.
-We are mainly going to focus on his later, more-streamlined presentation of his views, the Enquiry Concerning Human Understanding, published in 1748.
+We are mainly going to focus on his later, more-streamlined presentation in the Enquiry Concerning Human Understanding, published in 1748.

-We will focus centrally on Hume's problem of induction, but also related topics:
+We will focus centrally on Hume's problem of induction, but also on two related topics: the bundle theory of the self and Hume's compatibilist account of free will.